How to make your own hair ties using old materials like stockings, tights, pantyhose, or other old clothing you have lying around.

 - Lie out the stockings so they sit flat on the table, then from the toe-end, cut off the bottom toe part and begin cutting strips off the stockings.
 You can determine how thin or thick you’d like the hair ties to be when cutting them up.

 - Once cut, pull them taught and voila!
-You have your hair ties all ready to use.
+You have your hair ties all ready to go.
 It’s that simple.

 DIY hair ties tutorial